Chapter 11 : Ch. 11

-Her arm, from her fingertips to her elbow, were on fire.
+Her arm, from her fingertips to her elbow, was on fire.

-Flames had erupted from her pores, warmly caressing her skin, and they were slowly spreading up past her elbow.
+Flames had erupted from her pores, warmly caressing her skin, and they were slowly spreading up past her elbows.

 Strangely satisfied, she turned on the spot at apparated, appearing again in the Atrium.

 She heard a scuffling noise and a gasp of surprise and opened her eyes to see Bellatrix.
 She had obviously been running toward the exact spot Gwen had appeared.

 Her eyes were wide and fearful as she backed away, taking in Gwen's fiery form.

 At the sight of her, Gwen was incensed, and she let her anger and agony completely take over.
 She wanted to cause as much pain as she possibly could.